Search Journal-type in search term and press enter

 For complete imaging listings click here

 Those who care for patients with pulmonary, critical care or sleep disorders rely heavily on chest radiology and pathology to determine diagnoses.
-The Southwest Journal of Pulmonary and Critical Care publishes case-based articles with characteristic chest imaging and related pathology.
+The Southwest Journal of Pulmonary, Critical Care & Sleep publishes case-based articles with characteristic chest imaging and related pathology.
 The editor of this section will oversee and coordinate the publication of a core of the most important chest imaging topics.
 In doing so, they encourage the submission of unsolicited manuscripts.
 It cannot be overemphasized that both radiologic and pathologic images must be of excellent quality.
 As a rule, 600 DPI is sufficient for radiographic and pathologic images.
 Taking pictures of plain chest radiographs and CT scans with a digital camera is strongly discouraged.
 The figures should be cited in the text and numbered consecutively.
 The stain used for pathology specimens and magnification should be mentioned in the figure legend.
 Those who care for patients with pulmonary, critical care or sleep disorders rely heavily on chest radiology and pathology to determine diagnoses.
-The Southwest Journal of Pulmonary and Critical Care publishes case-based articles with characteristic chest imaging and related pathology.
+The Southwest Journal of Pulmonary, Critical Care & Sleep publishes case-based articles with characteristic chest imaging and related pathology.
 The editor of this section will oversee and coordinate the publication of a core of the most important chest imaging topics.
 In doing so, they encourage the submission of unsolicited manuscripts.
 It cannot be overemphasized that both radiologic and pathologic images must be of excellent quality.
 As a rule, 600 DPI is sufficient for radiographic and pathologic images.
 Taking pictures of plain chest radiographs and CT scans with a digital camera is strongly discouraged.
 The figures should be cited in the text and numbered consecutively.
 The stain used for pathology specimens and magnification should be mentioned in the figure legend.

 -------------------------------------------------------------------------------------------

-August 2017 Imaging Case of the Month
+October 2017 Imaging Case of the Month

 Michael B. Gotway, MD2

-Mayo Clinic Arizona
+2Mayo Clinic Arizona

-Scottsdale, Arizona USA
+Scottsdale, AZ USA

 Figure 1.
-Frontal chest radiography.
+Figure 1.
+Frontal (A) and lateral (B) chest radiography.

-3. The chest radiograph shows multifocal smooth interlobular septal thickening
+3. The chest radiograph shows focal consolidation

 5. The chest radiograph shows small cavitary pulmonary nodules